bencevans/node-sonos/docs/services/DeviceProperties.md

-# DeviceProperties
+# sonos

-A service to modify everything related to DeviceProperties
+Sonos library to control (almost) everything from your sonos devices

 **Requires:**